 - 5. Response skills: listening, speaking, reading, writing, and thinking using multiple texts.
 The student responds to an increasingly challenging variety of sources that are read, heard, or viewed.
-The student is expected to: - A. describe personal connections to a variety of sources, including self-selected texts; - write responses that demonstrate analysis of texts, including comparing texts within and across genres; - C. use text evidence and original commentary to support an analytic response; - paraphrase and summarize texts in ways that maintain meaning and logical order; - interact with sources in meaningful ways such as notetaking, annotating, freewriting, or illustrating; - F. respond using acquired content and academic vocabulary as appropriate; - G. discuss and write about the explicit and implicit meanings of text; - H. respond orally or in writing with appropriate register and effective vocabulary, tone, and voice; - . reflect on and adjust responses when valid evidence warrants; and - J. defend or challenge the authors' claims using relevant text evidence. - 6.
+The student is expected to: - A. describe personal connections to a variety of sources, including self-selected texts; - write responses that demonstrate analysis of texts, including Β. comparing texts within and across genres; - C. use text evidence and original commentary to support an evaluative response; - paraphrase and summarize texts in ways that maintain meaning and logical order; D. interact with sources in meaningful ways such as notetaking, E. - annotating, freewriting, or illustrating; F. respond using acquired content and academic vocabulary as appropriate; - G. discuss and write about the explicit and implicit meanings of text; - respond orally or in writing with appropriate register H. and purposeful vocabulary, tone, and voice; - reflect on and adjust responses when valid evidence warrants; and - defend or challenge the authors' claims using relevant text evidence.
+J. - 6.
 Multiple genres: listening, speaking, reading, writing, and thinking using multiple texts--literary elements.
 The student recognizes and analyzes literary elements within and across increasingly complex traditional, contemporary, classical, and diverse literary texts.
-The student is expected to: - A. analyze relationships among thematic development, characterization, point of view, significance of setting, and plot in a variety of literary texts; - analyze how characters' behaviors and underlying motivations contribute to moral dilemmas that influence the plot and theme; - C. evaluate how different literary elements shape the author's portrayal of the plot; and - D. analyze how the historical, social, and economic context of setting(s) influences the plot, characterization, and theme. - 7.
+The student is expected to: - A. analyze relationships among thematic development, characterization, point of view, significance of setting, and plot in a variety of literary texts; - B. analyze how characters' behaviors and underlying motivations contribute to moral dilemmas that influence the plot and theme; - C. critique and evaluate how complex plot structures such as subplots contribute to and advance the action; and - D. evaluate how the historical, social, and economic context of setting(s) influences the plot, characterization, and theme. - 7.
 Multiple genres: listening, speaking, reading, writing, and thinking using multiple texts--genres.
 The student recognizes and analyzes genre-specific characteristics, structures, and purposes within and across increasingly complex traditional, contemporary, classical, and diverse texts.
-The student is expected to: - A. read and analyze American literature across literary periods; - analyze relationships among characteristics of poetry, including stanzas, line breaks, speaker, and sound devices in poems across a variety of poetic forms; - C. analyze how the relationships among dramatic elements advance the plot; - D. analyze characteristics and structural elements of informational texts such as: - clear thesis, strong supporting evidence, pertinent examples, commentary, summary, and conclusion; and - ii. the relationship between organizational design and author's purpose; - E. analyze characteristics and structural elements of argumentative texts such as: - clear arguable thesis, appeals, structure of the argument, convincing conclusion, and call to action; - ii. various types of evidence and treatment of counterarguments, including concessions and rebuttals; and - ii. identifiable audience or reader; and - F. analyze the effectiveness of characteristics of multimodal and digital texts. - 8.
+The student is expected to: - A. read and analyze British literature across literary periods; - analyze the effects of sound, form, figurative language, graphics, and dramatic structure in poetry across literary time periods and cultures; - C. analyze and evaluate how the relationships among the dramatic elements advance the plot; - D. critique and evaluate characteristics and structural elements of informational texts such as: - i. clear thesis, effective supporting evidence, pertinent examples, commentary, summary, and conclusion; and - ii. the relationship between organizational design and author's purpose; - E. critigue and evaluate characteristics and structural elements of argumentative texts such as: i. - clear arguable thesis, appeals, structure of the argument, convincing conclusion, and call to action; - various types of evidence and treatment of counterarguments, ii including concessions and rebuttals; and - iii. identifiable audience or reader: and - F. critique and evaluate the effectiveness of characteristics of multimodal and digital texts. - 8.
 Author's purpose and craft: listening, speaking, reading, writing, and thinking using multiple texts.
 The student uses critical inquiry to analyze the authors' choices and how they influence and communicate meaning within a variety of texts.
 The student analyzes and applies author's craft purposefully in order to develop his or her own products and performances.
-The student is expected to: - A. analyze the author's purpose, audience, and message within a text; - B. evaluate use of text structure to achieve the author's purpose; - C. evaluate the author's use of print and graphic features to achieve specific purposes; - evaluate how the author's use of language informs and shapes the perception of readers; - E. evaluate the use of literary devices such as paradox, satire, and allegory to achieve specific purposes;
+The student is expected to: - A. evaluate the author's purpose, audience, and message within a text; - B. evaluate use of text structure to achieve the author's purpose;